-The company celebrated the centenary of its manufacturing facility at Bentham in North Yorkshire.
+In 1988 Angus Fire celebrated the 200 years of its manufacturing facility at Bentham in North Yorkshire.
 Local tradition has it that the sails of Admiral Nelson’s famous flagship HMS Victory were made at the original cotton mill at Bentham.

 - 2015 – Angus Fire opens offices in Kuala Lumpur.